decentralized-identity/bbs-signature/draft-bbs-signatures.md

 The security analysis models hash\_to\_curve\_g1 as random oracles.
 It is crucial that these functions are implemented using a cryptographically secure hash function.
 For this purpose, implementations MUST meet the requirements of [@!I-D.irtf-cfrg-hash-to-curve].

 In addition, ciphersuites MUST specify unique domain separation tags for hash\_to\_curve.
 Some guidance around defining this can be found in (#ciphersuites).

-## Use of Contexts

-Contexts can be used to separate uses of the protocol between different protocols (which is very hard to reliably do otherwise) and between different uses within the same protocol.
-However, the following SHOULD be kept in mind:

-The context SHOULD be a constant string specified by the protocol using it.
-It SHOULD NOT incorporate variable elements from the message itself.

-Contexts SHOULD NOT be used opportunistically, as that kind of use is very error prone.
-If contexts are used, one SHOULD require all signature schemes available for use in that purpose support contexts.

-Contexts are an extra input, which percolate out of APIs; as such, even if the signature scheme supports contexts, those may not be available for use.
-This problem is compounded by the fact that many times the application is not invoking the signing, verification, and proof functions directly but via some other protocol.

-The ZKP protocols use nonces which MUST be different in each context.

 ## Choice of underlying curve